KarMiles/campervan-adventures/README.md

 ### Accordion
 - Accordion utilizes the disclosure summary element.
 - Easy and intuitive method for presenting considerable amount of information in an orderly fashion.
-This allows to clarify most common questions.
+This allows to clarify most common questions addressed on FAQ page.
 - User stories covered: 1, 4.
 <details>
     <summary> Screenshot </summary>